microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaIdentityConditionalAccessNamedLocation.md

 # Update-MgBetaIdentityConditionalAccessNamedLocation

 ## SYNOPSIS
-Update the properties of an ipNamedLocation object.
+Update the properties of a countryNamedLocation object.
+This API is available in the following national cloud deployments.

 ## SYNTAX